Section 504

 What does “disability” mean under Section 504?

-A disability is any physical or mental condition that substantially limits a “major life activity.”
-Major life activities include but are not limited to: caring for oneself, performing manual tasks, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating or working.
-A major life activity may also include the operation of a major bodily function including functions of the immune system, normal cell growth, digestive, bowel, bladder, neurological, brain, respiratory, circulatory, endocrine, and reproductive.
+A disability is a physical or mental condition that greatly limits a "major life activity."
+Major life activities are important things we do every day, like taking care of ourselves, doing tasks with our hands, seeing, hearing, eating, sleeping, walking, standing, lifting, bending, speaking, breathing, learning, reading, concentrating, thinking, communicating, or working.

-What is a 504 plan?
+What is a 504 plan

-What should you bring to a 504 meeting?
+What to bring to a 504 meeting?

 CPS Special Services Coordinators Contact Information